pubnub/objective-c/iOS/README.md

               withPresenceEvent:(BOOL)withPresenceEvent
      andCompletionHandlingBlock:(PNClientChannelSubscriptionHandlerBlock)handlerBlock;

 Each subscription method has designated methods, one to add a presence flag, and another to add a handling block.
-If `withPresenceEvent` is set to `YES`, the client will explictly send 'join' and 'leave' presence events as it adds and removes channels to its PNChannel list.
+If `withPresenceEvent` is set to `YES`, the client will automatically receive "Presence" ('join', 'leave', and 'timeout') events for channels as you subscribe to them.

 Here are some subscribe examples: